carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-redundant-member-init.rst

 .. option:: IgnoreBaseInCopyConstructors

-    Default is ``0``.
+    Default is `false`.

-    When non-zero, the check will ignore unnecessary base class initializations within copy constructors, since some compilers issue warnings/errors when base classes are not explicitly intialized in copy constructors.
+    When `true`, the check will ignore unnecessary base class initializations within copy constructors, since some compilers issue warnings/errors when base classes are not explicitly intialized in copy constructors.
 For example, ``gcc`` with ``-Wextra`` or ``-Werror=extra`` issues warning or error